Decentralized Heating and CHPs

 - Reduction of logistics costs

 A Dutch paper mill operates a CFB CHP installation, which burns paper mill residues and forest residues to produce electricity and steam for the paper production lines.
-Due to the low fuel quality, natural gas was always used as a support fuel.
-The natural gas usage was a significant cost item, especially in wetter seasons when the calorific value of the forest residues dropped.
+Due to the low quality of these fuels, natural gas was always used as a support fuel.
+The natural gas usage was a significant cost item, especially in wetter seasons when the calorific value of the forest residues dropped due to the higher mositure content.
 By mixing in torchips (torrefied wood chips from forest residues), and thus improving the overall fuel quality, the CFB could operate without the need for natural gas as support fuel.
 This has lead to a significant cost reduction.